LoganZhao1997/website/_pages/research.md

 *Columbia University, Jun.
 2021 ~ Dec.
 2021*
 *Advisor*:  [Prof. Sharon Di](https://www.civil.columbia.edu/faculty/sharon-di)

+- Developed a shared fleet simulation environment leveraging the historical taxi data in New York for testing different management strategies
-- Developed a learning-based approach for managing carpooling, order-vehicle matching, and idle vehicle relocation in the vehicle sharing system
+- Proposed a learning-based approach that embeds a graph convolutional neural network model into a local search algorithm to learn the matching policy in the vehicle sharing operations
-- Proposed an adaptive matching strategy including the application of graph convolutional neural network with guided search algorithm and a training approach that ensembles imitation learning and evolutionary strategy
+- Designed a novel training method that ensembles imitation learning and evolutionary strategy; Trained the model to imitate the Blossom algorithm first and self-evolute by interacting with the environment
 - Conducted a series of experiments and showed that the proposed method outperformed the traditional heuristic algorithm in terms of customer satisfaction and computation efficiency

 <img width="800" height="640" src="http://www.wentaozhao.org/files/ML_rideshare.PNG"> ([source](https://arxiv.org/pdf/1912.08066.pdf))